audleman/crypto/bitcoind/README.md

-# Bitcoin node

-Docker image that builds bitcoin core from source.
-Set to allow RPC connections on the docker local network.
+# What is it
+This folder contains a dockerfile for running a full bitcoin core node.
+It downloads the source code from Github, builds from source, and runs a full node.

+Data persistence is handled with an external volume.
+You must ensure it has enough space to hold the entire block history.
+Thanks to this, the container can be torn down/recreated at will and will simply pick up where it left off.

+Wallet support is enabled and a wallet named `wallet` is created if it doesn't already exist on the data volume.

+The RPC api is enabled with a random password generated on initialization.
+See docker-compose.yaml for security considerations.

-## Updating bitcoin core version
+### Updating bitcoin core

+Update the environment variable BITCOIN_VERSION to the release you want in docker-compose.yaml

-To perform an upgrade, find the new release number on the github releases page:
+Find the new release number on the github releases page: https://github.com/bitcoin/bitcoin/releases

-https://github.com/bitcoin/bitcoin/releases

-And update the environment variable BITCOIN_VERSION in docker-compose.yaml at the root of this project
+Run `docker-compose build` to build a new container version.